smartcontractkit/crec-sdk/services/channels/README.md

 ### ListChannels

-Retrieves a list of channels for your organization with optional filtering and pagination.
+Retrieves a list of channels with optional filtering and pagination.

 **Input Parameters:**